Soccer-Bentancur completes stunning Spurs comeback in 3-2 win at Bournemouth | Sports-Games

 Soccer-Bentancur completes stunning Spurs comeback in 3-2 win at Bournemouth

 Tottenham Hotspur substitute Rodrigo Bentancur's goal deep in stoppage time secured a stunning 3-2 comeback victory at Bournemouth after the visitors had trailed by two goals in their Premier League clash on Saturday.
-Antonio Conte's Spurs side were again involved in late drama three days after having a stoppage-time winner controversially chalked off by VAR at home to Sporting in the Champions League,
+Antonio Conte's Spurs side were again involved in late drama three days after having a stoppage-time winner controversially chalked off by VAR at home to Sporting in the Champions League on Wednesday.

 This time, however, there was a happier end as Uruguayan Bentancur fired in from a corner to reward non-stop pressure.
 Tottenham had looked on course for a third successive Premier League defeat as they trailed to Kieffer Moore's double but they showed great character to remain in third place.